“.. a knot of interrelated problems requires a network of solutions.”

-This past year, the three of us created 24 collages together.
-We each started 8 pieces individually, passing them along to the next person, so we could be involved in the beginning, middle, and end of the visual conversation.
+In 2018, the three of us created 24 collages together.
+We each started 8 pieces individually, passing them along to the next person (like the surrealists did), so we could be involved in the beginning, middle, and end of the visual conversation.
 We were inspired by different kinds of train cars and their contents, the coupling and uncoupling of rail cars, the effect of the rails on the landscape and communities, and the growth of transportation and how it changes.
 These collages are our visual touchstone with titles like, Leaving the Station, Pushcart Parade, and Now you See it.

 “Sometimes the wrong train takes you to the right station.”